Your questions answered

 Industry stakeholders including recyclers, reuse operators, technology suppliers, government agencies, professional services organisations and academics, are also encouraged to register to become supporters here.

-The majority of the clothing industry in Australia follows a linear model, of take, make and dispose.
-Clothing circularity will be achieved when the clothing lifecycle becomes circular, and follows a reduce, reuse, recycle model.
+Currently,the majority of the clothing industry in Australia follows a linear model, of take, make and dispose.
+Clothing circularity will be achieved when we start to value the investment in our clothes through how we choose, wear, share and care for our clothes.
+The clothing lifecycle then becomes circular, and follows a reduce, reuse, recycle model.

 As part of the design process for the Australian scheme, the consortium drew insights from the approaches taken by twelve clothing stewardship schemes around the world.